tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it.
-However some implementations allowed some flexibility since some servers send both a current and deprecated intermediate for transitional purposes, and others are simply configured incorrectly, but could nonetheless be validated properly.
-For maximum compatibility, all implementations SHOULD be prepared to handle potentially extraneous certificates and arbitrary orderings from any TLS version (with the exception of the sender's certificate).
-Although the chain MAY be ordered in a variety of ways, the peer's end-entity certificate MUST be the first element in the vector.
+Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it, however some implementations allowed some flexibility.
+Servers sometimes send both a current and deprecated intermediate for transitional purposes, and others are simply configured incorrectly, but these cases can nonetheless be validated properly.
+For maximum compatibility, all implementations SHOULD be prepared to handle potentially extraneous certificates and arbitrary orderings from any TLS version, with the exception of the end-entity certificate which MUST be first.

 The same message type and structure will be used for the client's response to a certificate request message.
 Note that a client MAY send no certificates if it